 Evaluates each of expr1 and the expr2s in in a context with additional roots, one for each of the root-vars.
 The get-root-set function returns these additional roots.
-Calling read-root on one of the newly created roots returns the value of the corresponding root-var and calling set-root! mutates the corresponding variable.
+Calling readroot on one of the newly created roots returns the value of the corresponding root-var root-var : location?